Boeing wins annual jet order race on adjusted basis

 In December, the latest data showed Boeing delivered 38 planes to customers, including 32 of its 737 MAX jets, one P-8 maritime patrol aircraft to Norway, and five widebodies.

-Boeing had 79 orders for aircraft in December, after cancellations and instances where a buyer converted an order for one type of aircraft to another.
-That included an order for 50 737 MAX airplanes from Allegiant Air ALGT.O, five jets for an unspecified customer, 19 767 freighters for United Parcel Service UPS.N, four 777 freighters for Atlas Air.
+Boeing had 79 net orders for aircraft in December, after cancellations and instances where a buyer converted an order for one type of aircraft to another.
+That included an order for 50 737 MAX airplanes from Allegiant Air ALGT.O, seven jets for an unspecified customer, 19 767 freighters for United Parcel Service UPS.N, and four 777 freighters for Atlas Air.

 Boeing continues to dominate booming sales of freighters as lockdowns boost e-shopping.
 It notched 84 orders for new production freighters, surpassing its previous record of 83 set in 2018.